 How to Calculate BMI

-BMI is calculated through a simple formula that was designed to put the ratio of weight to height in a nice round number that could be studied over populations.
+BMI is calculated through a simple formula that was designed to put the ratio of weight to height in a nice round number that could be studied over entire populations.

 The following is the formula for BMI